 Dr Cham Herath (@dcherath)

 Cham Herath is an infectious disease trained physician with over 16 years’ experience in the pharmaceutical industry and over 20 years in the healthcare sector overall.
-He has worked at Roche Pharmaceuticals, Gilead Sciences, Chiesi and is currently the Medical Director for AstraZeneca UK.
+He has worked at Roche Pharmaceuticals, Gilead Sciences, Chiesi, AstraZeneca UK and is currently Executive Medical Affairs Director UK & Ireland for Merck Sharp and Dohme.

 The clinical disciplines through his career in industry have covered HIV medicine, Viral Hepatitis and Hepatology, Cardiology, Respiratory, transplant medicine, oncology (solid tumours and haem-oncology), neonatology and rare diseases, including the launch of the world’s first licensed stem cell and gene replacement therapy.